subu250/IndieProjectIconicLiner/DesignDocuments/userStories.md

 ### Edit user profile
 As a registered user or admin, I want to be able to edit my profile.

+### Delete user profile
+As a registered user or admin, I want to be able to delete my profile.

+### Update user profile

+As a registered user or admin, I want to be able to update my profile.

 ### Report Inappropriate Items
 As any user, I want to be able to report inappropriate items about the products, like reaction, allergy.